bunna-jobnimbus/Nimble/lightning-talk.md

 -   Github Extensions

+    -   Color-code pull request statuses

     -   Always ignore whitespace

-    -   Color-code pull request statuses

-    -   Add Jira link
+    -   Codegen test case

 -   Inherently brittle

     -   Content scripts that largely rely on element `id`s and `class` names can break when a website changes the way they name things.

     -   Sounds scary, but in practice, it rarely happens for enterprise-level applications.

+-   Building/Unpacking Extension (if time permits)

 # Resources